freshollie/ECU178A4/README.md

-This branch is for anything relating to the ItemHandler.
+This branch is for anything relating to ItemHandler.py.

 It contains the following files:
  - Database.py - Creates a SQLite database from the itemsraw.txt file.